owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 Create character sheets for your favourite TTRPG!

-* **HTML content**: This is where you can write the HTML of your character sheet to fully customise the rendering of attributes, effectively allowing you to create character sheets.
-Some logical commands like if, else, for and more are available, and detailed here.
+* **HTML content**: this is where you can write the HTML of your character sheet to fully customise the rendering of attributes, effectively allowing you to create character sheets.
+Some logical commands like _if_, else, for and more are available, and detailed here.
-* **CSS content**: This is where you can write the CSS that will be included in your character sheet.
+* **CSS content**: this is where you can write the CSS that will be included in your character sheet.
 We recommend prefixing your CSS classes with a code related to your plugin's name.
-If for example you're creating a character sheet for the Thirsty Lesbian Swords TTRPG, try prefixing your class names with tls-*.
+If, for example, you're creating a character sheet for the Thirsty Lesbian Swords TTRPG, try prefixing your class names with tls-*.
-* **Attributes**: This section will allow you to add attributes that get added to entities that apply this character sheet.
+* **Attributes**: this section will allow you to add attributes that get added to entities that apply this character sheet.
 Beware that there is a maximum of about 600 attributes per entity in the marketplace, and we won't be able to add more than supported.

 At the end of the page, a preview section allows you to somewhat preview how it will look, but in practice doesn't currently work very well, due to the if/else conditions not being evaluated.
 Future changes to the marketplace will fix this issue.

 ### Content Pack fields

 The most complicated plugin type.
-The version doesn't need more fields, but once it is created, from the overview page of your plugin, the version will have a new link labeled 0 entities (click to manage).
+The version creation doesn't have additional fields, but once it is created, in the overview page of your plugin, the version will have a new link labeled 0 entities (click to manage).
 Clicking this link brings up a new interface to add entities to your plugin.

 ## Publishing your plugin

 Once you've finished creating your plugin and are happy with it, you can send the version to review.
 This locks it, and you won't be able to make any more changes to it.
 Approval of plugins can take up to a few days, depending on our availability and the complexity of the plugin, but is usually done in a few hours.

-In your plugin's overview page, the version will have **Submit for review** button.
+In your plugin's overview page, the version will have a **Submit for review** button.

 Once a version is approved, the plugin becomes available in the marketplace, and can be installed to boosted campaigns.